himkt/kirinoha/README.md

 # Kirinoha - 桐の葉

-Kirinoha is Course Search System for students at University of Tsukuba.
+Kirinoha is __UNOFFICIAL__ Course Search System for students at University of Tsukuba.